Below you will find bill and position statements for each committee.

 Bill and Analysis – HB 5019 Body Cameras

-SUPPORTING POSITION: You want TO ALLOW Newborn Safety Devices (NSDs) to be installed and used at emergency service provider locations in order to ensure the safety of newborns who are being legally abandoned by parents who are unwilling to engage in face-to-face interaction while legally abandoning their child.
+SUPPORTING POSITION: You want to allow Newborn Safety Devices (NSDs) to be installed and used at emergency service provider locations in order to ensure the safety of newborns who are being legally abandoned by parents who are unwilling to engage in face-to-face interaction while legally abandoning their child.
+This bill would amend current Safe Haven Laws which you believe have been effective, but the protections should go one step further.

-OPPOSING POSITION: You OPPOSE this bill.
+OPPOSING POSITION: You oppose this bill.
+You believe that additional complications would arise with this bill including the question of whether the mother is actually the one surrendering the baby, how much additional training must be given to the ones who must monitor the surrender, and the potential increased rates of abandonment as a result.
 It does not address who will be held liable happens to a baby placed in an NSD as well as requiring standards for NSD to be outlined by the Michigan department of Health after the bill passes, rather than including those standards in the bill itself.
 This means that no one will know what those standards are until after this bill is signed into law.

 Bill and Analysis – HB 5751 Safe Haven Device